oliver-ricken/flask-on-docker/README.md

 ### Demo

-The following gif is a short demo of uploading an image at http://localhost:1335/upload, and viewing that image at http://localhost:1335/media/IMAGE_FILE_NAME.
+The following gif is a short demo of the production-ready Flask application in action:

 <img src=demo.gif width=75% />